-You may have short-term goals that are achievable within the next few months and/or goals that may take a few years to accomplish.
+You may have short-term goals that are achievable within the next few months and long-term goals that may take a few years to accomplish.
 Keep these objectives in mind as you start to think about adding races to your calendar.
 Each event on your schedule should help get you closer to your big goal.

-Select One or Two Races as Your A Events
+Select One or Two Races as Your ‘A’ Events

 Be sure that you have enough time to build your fitness appropriately and adequately for what you are trying to achieve.
 The amount of time needed for an adequate buildup will depend heavily on your current fitness.
-You should allow for a minimum of 17 weeks for a key short course event and 23 weeks for a key long course event.
+You should allow for a minimum of 17 weeks for a key short-course event and 23 weeks for a key long-course event.

 Next, consider the course profile of races that fall into your time window.
 For example, if you are a strong swimmer, seek out races with ocean swims or a slight current.
-If you are a weak swimmer, look for calm lake swims with wave or staggered starts.
+If you are a weak swimmer, look for calm lake swims with staggered starts.
 Think about your strengths and weaknesses in each event and look for courses that accommodate more of your strengths.
 If you are sensitive to climate or elevation changes, take this into consideration when making your final decision.
-Most likely, you will not find a race that is perfect for you in all areas.
-The key is to weigh all the factors that could affect your performance and choose a race that balances out in your favor.
+Realistically, you will not find a race that is perfect for you in all areas.
+The key is to weigh all the factors that could affect your performance and choose a race that comes out in your favor.

-Select Your B and C Priority Races
+Select Your B- and C-Priority Races

-Your B priority races are best scheduled three to six weeks out from your A race.
+Your B-priority races are best scheduled three to six weeks out from your A race.
 You should have a pretty solid base fitness at that point so that you will able to perform reasonably well and get a good assessment of what kind of work you still need.
 I like to schedule B races at the end of a down week in the schedule.
-This allows for less interruption in your build into your ‘A’ race as well as allowing you to unload a bit of fatigue before the event.
+This allows for less interruption in your build into your A race as well as allowing you to unload a bit of fatigue before the event.

-While you may still be concerned with results in B races, your C races are more about the process than the outcome.
+While you may still be concerned with results in your B races, your C races are more about the process than the outcome.
 You should not expect to earn a personal record in a C priority event, but you should expect to learn a lot about how you race and how your body responds in different scenarios.